 ITR for Capital Gains refers to the Income Tax Return filed by an individual or business professional that has earned capital gains from the sale of a capital asset.
 It is a mandatory requirement by the Income Tax Department for individuals or businesses that have booked long-term capital gains or short-term capital gains above the basic exemption limit.

-Filing ITR for Capital Gains is essential for individuals or businesses to comply with the Income Tax Act 1961 and avoid legal consequences.
+Filing ITR for Capital Gains is essential for individuals, businesses, or professions to comply with the Income Tax Act 1961 and avoid legal consequences.

 Importance of ITR for Capital Gains

-Filing ITR for Capital Gains is crucial for salaried individuals or businesses professional to establish financial credibility and avoid legal consequences.
+Filing ITR for Capital Gains is crucial for salaried individuals or business professionals to establish financial credibility and avoid legal consequences.
 It is also essential for claiming tax refunds and avoiding penalties.

 Benefits of Filing ITR for Capital Gains